tpm2-software/tpm2-openssl/README.md

 operations still need the default provider.

 Instructions to build and install the provider are available in the [INSTALL](INSTALL.md) file.
-When successfully installed, you should see the provider listed when you do:
+When successfully installed, you can load the provider using the `-provider tpm2` argument.
+For example, you should see the provider listed when you do:
 ```
 openssl list -providers -provider tpm2